GoogleCloudPlatform/bigquery-antipattern-recognition/udf/README.md

 1. **Cloud Run Service:** Deploys a Cloud Run service that houses the anti-pattern detection logic.
 2. **BigQuery Remote Function:** Creates a BigQuery User-Defined Function (UDF) that acts as a bridge between your SQL queries and the Cloud Run service.
 3. **Anti-Pattern Detection:** When you call the BigQuery UDF, it sends your SQL query to the Cloud Run service, which analyzes it for anti-patterns.
-The results are returned in JSON format.
+The result is returned in JSON format.

 ## Costs